readymade-ui/readymade/README.md

 yarn install
 ```

 To develop, run `yarn start`.
-This will spin up a local Parcel development server at http://localhost:4443.
+This will spin up a Vite development server at http://localhost:4443.

 For working on the documentation portal use `yarn start:client`.